AlexandreFenyo/net-monitor/README.md

 ### manager

-net-monitor lets you delegate the management of charts and data sets to a manager.
+net-monitor lets you delegate the management of chart views and data sets to a manager.
 From the point of view of a manager, there is a one-to-one association between a chart and a data set.
 If you want to display multiple charts associated to the same data set, just create multiple managers.
 This may be useful to display